phr85/cli-robot/README.md

 When there is no **atc**-Release available it auto-runs the **atc**-Job as it is a dependency for **atcCH**. *Please note* that if there is an **atc**-Release available it will use it.
 This release could be potentially *out-of-date*.
 So it is up to the user to run **atc**-Job if necessary.

 #### swissmedicHistory(-job)
 There will be also a `swissmedic.history.json` which keeps track of de-registered products.
-This file will be automatically created after the first run (contents will be equal to `swissmedic.json`).
+This file will be automatically created after the first run (at that moment contents will be equal to `swissmedic.json`).
 Deleting this file is the same as restarting the history.
-Probably it is necessary for you to backup this file.
+De-registered products will be flagged with `{ "deregistered": "DD.MM.YYYY" }`.
+Please note: Before re-installing robot it is advisible to backup this file.

+#### swissmedic-logs

+Like **bag** there will be logs for *new*, *changed* and *de-registered* products:

+- location: `{PROCESS_ROOT}/logs/swissmedic/`
+- `swissmedic.history.changes.log`
+- `swissmedic.history.new.log`
+- `swissmedic.history.deRegistered.log`

+Think of `tail -f`, it might be useful.

 **Downloads**